 - Stewardship is one way of saying “thank you” to God while supporting the ministries of the church.
 It is a form of discipleship that enables meeting the needs of our church families, as well as those of the visitors and other friends who enter our doors every week.
 These needs include the desire to hear reminders of God’s love; reaching out in Mission; providing faith nurture for our children; and belonging to a living community of faith.

-If you have an interest in ensuring that the mission and outreach of the church remains strong in the future, or have a knack for event planning, or are wordsmiths who can help create campaign materials for publications and mailings, you might find the Stewardship committee to be a great fit.
+If you have an interest in ensuring that the mission and outreach of the church remain strong in the future, have a knack for event planning, or are wordsmiths who can help create campaign materials for publications and mailings, you might find the Stewardship committee to be a great fit.
 For more information, please contact the elder.

 Carole Moon (Chair)

-- The Worship Committee is responsible for supporting the worship experience in the Sanctuary and the Upper Room through the coordination clergy, music, flowers and decorations, Communion, service support and ushers.
+- The Worship Committee is responsible for supporting the worship experience in the Sanctuary and the Upper Room through the coordination clergy, music, flowers and decorations, Communion, service support, and ushers.
 This committee also coordinates hospitality and the disbursement of memorial funds.